The Simplicity of Physical Laws: Nomic Realism

 \subsection{Two Accounts}

 First, consider the Humean best-system account of \cite{LewisCounterfactuals, LewisNWTU, lewis1986philosophical}, with some modifications: \begin{description} \item[Best System Account (BSA)] Fundamental laws of nature are the axioms of the best system that summarizes the mosaic and optimally balances simplicity, informativeness, fit, and degree of naturalness of the properties referred to.
 The mosaic (spacetime and its material contents) contains only local matters of particular fact, and the mosaic is the complete collection of fundamental facts.
-The best system supervenes on the mosaic.\footnote{A key difference between this version and Lewis's \citep{LewisCounterfactuals, LewisNWTU, lewis1986philosophical} is that the latter but not the former requires fundamental laws to be regularities.
-The other difference is the replacement of perfect naturalness with degree of naturalness.
-See \cite[sect.2.3]{chen2018NV} for more in-depth comparisons.
-On Humeanism, the mosaic is often required to be about local matters of particular fact. } \end{description} BSA satisfies metaphysical realism, even though its laws are not metaphysically fundamental.
-Given a particular mosaic (spacetime manifold with material contents), there is a unique best system that is objectively best.\footnote{For the sake of the argument, I set aside the worry of ``ratbag idealism'' and grant Lewis's assumption that nature is kind to us \cite[p.479]{LewisHSD}.
-Even if BSA satisfies the weaker version of metaphysical realism where laws are not entirely mind-dependent, it does not automatically secure epistemic realism, as we shall see.
-Hence, this discussion also applies to recent versions of pragmatic Humeanism.}
+The best system supervenes on the mosaic.\footnote{A key difference between this version and Lewis's \citep{LewisCounterfactuals, LewisNWTU, lewis1986philosophical} is that his original formulation requires fundamental laws to be regularities, whereas the version here drops the requirement.
+Another difference is the replacement of perfect naturalness with degree of naturalness.
+See \cite[sect.2.3]{chen2018NV} for further discussion.
+On Humeanism, the mosaic is traditionally required to be about local matters of particular fact.
+There are other Humean accounts of laws; see \cite{roberts2008law} for an example. } \end{description} BSA satisfies metaphysical realism, even though its laws are not metaphysically fundamental.
+Given a particular mosaic (spacetime manifold with material contents), there is a unique best system that is objectively best.\footnote{For the sake of the argument, for now I set aside the worry of ``ratbag idealism'' and grant Lewis's assumption that nature is kind to us \cite[p.479]{LewisHSD}.
+Even if a revised version of BSA satisfies only the weaker version of metaphysical realism for which laws are not entirely mind-dependent, it does not automatically secure epistemic realism, as we shall see.}